 The month-end report should not be a binder that is 4 inches thick.
 The ideal financial report at month end should be one that the executive team can review in one hour and get a good feel for where the company is and where it is going.
 This will vary from company to company.
-In general, the report should be detailed enough to capture the most important items to make decisions, but condense enough so the management team does not spend a full day reading a large binder.
+In general, the report should be detailed enough to capture the most important items for making decisions but condensed enough so the management team doesn’t need to spend a full day reading it.
 Again, this will vary company to company.

 The month-end financial reporting package should capture more than just your financial statements.
 It should also capture the following:

-- Key operational data Information that is usable to make meaningful decisions
+- Key operational data that is useful for making meaningful decisions

 - Key metrics and dashboards for your business and industry

-- Keep it short and sweet so the executive team can review this report in an hour or less
+- Short and sweet insights so the executive team can review the report in an hour or less